 - A workload of at least 16MC in the semester of which at least 12MCs are graded modules;

 - Double degree programme students must complete a minimum of 12MCs of graded modules that fulfil FASS requirements;

 - Students must have a CAP that is above the current pass with merit cut-off.
 Those in their fourth year of study must have a CAP of at least 4.00.

 The Dean’s List is an award given to the top 5% of each cohort, with meritorious academic achievement, at the end of each semester (excluding the Special Terms).
+He/She must also be a student of good standing.
 First year students (from Cohort 2014 onwards) will not be eligible for the Dean’s List for their first year of study in NUS.